billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

   </figcaption>
 </figure>

-This post is to review some amazing observations by Microsoft and DeepMind researchers regarding the apparent ability of Large Language Models (LLMs) to solve mathematical problems.
+This post is to review some remarkable observations by Microsoft and DeepMind researchers regarding the apparent ability of Large Language Models (LLMs) to solve mathematical problems.
 I believe mathematicians should sit up and take notice of these examples: we need at the very least to understand them - and to ask what they might mean for the future.

 **1. A surprising example**